What is Radon?

 ‘bq/m3‘ means “becquerel," which is a unit to measure radioactivity.

-Fixing a typical home for radon is less expensive than replacing your furnace or roof.
-The cost depends on each structure's unique characteristics, and most systems can be installed in 1-2 days.
+Fixing a typical home is less expensive than replacing your furnace or roof.
+The costs depends on each structure's unique characteristics and most systems can be installed in 1-2 days.
+Typically it is a one time fix, with a 5 year replacement guarantee on the fan.

-For future consideration, installing a radon system could potentially make your home more attractive to prospective buyers concerned about their health.
-The most common radon reduction system is known as sub-slab depressurization.
+Installing a radon system could potentially make your home more attractive to prospective buyers concerned about their health.
+The most common radon reduction system is typically referred to as sub-slab depressurization.